 The sockeye population will be further boosted with the completion of a new hatchery at Penticton, British Columbia.
-After more than seven years of collaborative visioning, planning, and detailed preparations for a new hatchery on the Okanogan River system construction was started in the summer of 2013 and completed this year.
+After more than seven years of collaborative visioning, planning, and detailed preparations for a new hatchery on the Okanogan River system construction was started in the summer of 2013 and completed in 2014.
 The hatchery was developed in partnership with and funded by the Grant and Chelan PUDs.

 The new hatchery will spawn adults, incubate eggs, and provide early rearing each year before fish are released into release into Okanogan River system including Skaha Lake.
 The 25,000 square foot salmon hatchery will have the capacity to rear up to 8 million sockeye salmon eggs which will be released annually as fry into the Okanogan system.

 An upper Deschutes’ tributary, the Metolius River, is a historic source of sockeye but the species’ access to the Pacific Ocean was blocked with the construction of the dams in the 1961.
 Historically they had used Suttle Lake in the upper Metolius basin and spawned in Link Creek between Suttle and Blue lakes.